mediaopt/paypal-commercetools-connector/README.md

 [PayPal commercetools connector](https://marketplace.commercetools.com/integration/paypal) is available in the commercetools marketplace.

+The payments demo can be seen at https://poc-mediaopt2.frontend.site/.

-## Project Description
+## Integration
-The project demo website https://poc-mediaopt2.frontend.site/ is built using three parts:
-1. The connector itself, provided in this repository
-2. The PayPal client api for the frontend integration.
+The connector is supposed to be used together with the PayPal client app.
 The client is available at [npm](https://www.npmjs.com/package/paypal-commercetools-client) and [github](https://github.com/mediaopt/paypal-commercetools-client).
-If for some reason you can't use the client for your integration - you are obliged to use [PayPal JS SDK](https://developer.paypal.com/sdk/js/) instead.
-3. The client is integrated in commercetools frontend.
-Using commercetools frontend for storefront is optional.
-The integration details can be seen ad [github](https://github.com/mediaopt/paypal-commercetools-cofe-integration).
+The connector is responsible for the backend integration with commercetools and PayPal, while the client is responsible for the frontend.
+If for some reasons the PayPal client app can't be used, the [PayPal JS SDK](https://developer.paypal.com/sdk/js/) should be used instead.
+The example of the integration with commercetools frontend is covered in [docs/usecases/README.md](docs/usecases/README.md) and the code can be seen in [github](https://github.com/mediaopt/paypal-commercetools-cofe-integration).

 ## Prerequisites